openvcloud/docs/docs/Installation/Installer-script.md

 ### cluster updatedomain

 The command `cluster updatedomain` is used to update the SSL certificates and the domain of the environment.
 This is done by updating the `environment` and/or `certificates` sections in the passed configuration file.
-`ssl` section needs to be updated with a new certificate name for the certificate update, the `subdomane` and `basedomain` for the update domain.
+`ssl` section needs to be updated with a new certificate names for the certificate update, the `subdomane` and `basedomain` for the update domain.
-If adding a new certificate, `certificates` section needs to be updated with a new certificate, chosen from `ssl` section.
+If adding a new certificate, `certificates` section needs to be updated with a new certificate, referenced from `ssl` section.

 <a id="cluster-upgrade"></a>
 ### cluster upgrade

- Upgrade cluster, updates all nodes and clusters and updates kubernetes resources.
+ Upgrade cluster, update all nodes and cluster and update kubernetes resources.

 <a id="node"></a>
 ## node